<< ARI Watch< Part I Part II Part III

 He claims that McCain’s choice of Sarah Palin for running-mate proves that Republicans are reaching out to Evangelicals.
-Perhaps, and/or they grabbed a handy lady politician expecting they would be running against Hillary Clinton instead of Barack Obama.
+It could be true but more likely they grabbed a handy lady politician expecting they would be running against Hillary Clinton instead of Barack Obama.
 [1]

-Despite Mr. Peikoff’s 2006 pronouncement urging everyone to vote Democrat no matter what (see Part III of this series), he won’t vote for Obama either.
-[2] He says that setting aside everything else, Obama’s affiliation with the Reverend Wright, only reluctantly abandoned, was enough for him to reject Obama.
+Mr. Peikoff rejects the Democrat, Obama, too, despite his 2006 midterms pronouncement urging – in the strongest terms – that every Objectivist vote Democrat.
+[2] He says that setting aside everything else, Obama’s affiliation with the Reverend Jeremiah Wright was enough for him to reject Obama.
 And though Obama “has ties to the Muslim religion ... let’s suppose he’s only a deeply religious Christian.
 That’s not much better, so I wouldn’t vote for him on religious grounds either.”
 In addition Mr. Peikoff – who at times acts as if he is really anti-American – opposes Obama because, and we agree, “he is really anti-American.”

-Mr. Peikoff concludes regarding the two candidates that we “have a choice [such] that it would be a disaster if either gets in.”
+Mr. Peikoff concludes that we “have a choice [such] that it would be a disaster if either gets in.”

-Let’s go back to the time of the 2008 primaries, before the Republican and Democratic nominations.
-Though none of the candidates were perfect, or even a better sort of Objectivist, Ron Paul was by far the best man ever to run for president since the beginning of our chronology in Part I. To repeat: Perfect, no. Objectivist, no. Good, both as to practical and philosophical politics, yes.
+So let’s go back to the time of the 2008 primaries, before the Republican and Democratic nominations.
+Though none of the candidates were perfect, or even a better sort of Objectivist, Ron Paul was easily the best man ever to run for president since Calvin Coolidge.
+To repeat: Perfect, no. Objectivist, no. Good, both as to practical and philosophical politics, yes.
 If you insist on John Galt for president, read no further – and wait forever, while the Obamas and McCains take over America.

 Elsewhere we address Ron Paul’s flaws as a political candidate and show them to be of little consequence.
-For now, what does the ARI crowd say about him during this period, the election of 2008?
+[3] For now, what does the ARI crowd say about him during this period, the election of 2008?
 There is practically nothing.
-Though ARI’s non-profit status didn’t prevent it from expressing an opinion of Bush in 2000 (see Part II), this election they ignore Ron Paul, officially.
-Unofficially however, in personal statements, some ARI writers could not bring themselves to ignore him entirely.
+Though ARI’s non-profit status didn’t prevent it from expressing an opinion of Bush in 2000, [4] this election they ignore Ron Paul, officially.
+Unofficially however, in personal statements, some ARI writers did not ignore him entirely.

 Harry Binswanger titles his 4 November 2007 post to readers of his discussion list (HBL) “Saint (Ron) Paul.”
-The post is not public and I haven’t read it, but Mr. Binswanger’s snide and witless joke alone — considering Objectivists’ antipathy to Christianity — misrepresents Ron Paul.
+The post is not public and I haven’t read it but Mr. Binswanger’s snide and witless joke alone misrepresents Ron Paul.
 We discuss Ron Paul’s Christianity elsewhere and merely note here that he was the only candidate who warned against the misuse of religion in politics, at one point in his campaign saying (attributing it to Sinclair Lewis): “When fascism comes to this country, it will be wrapped in the flag, carrying a cross.”
-[3]
+[5]

 “[The Republicans] at one time ... were a pro-capitalist bastion, but their base now is ...
 Medieval Christian fundamentalism.
 To assist a party which has turned from Capitalism to Medievalism, to help give them control of any branch of government, is to cast your vote for the leaders of the equivalent of the Jesus Freaks as our next ruler.”

 Was the Republican Party ever a pro-capitalist bastion?
 They once to some extent paid lip-service to capitalism, with the result that after FDR they got away with stealing – redistributing – even more money than the Democrats.
 Ronald Reagan was a prime example.
-As for the influence of Christian fundamentalism, see Part III.And where does Mr. Peikoff get off criticizing any group for Medievalism when ARI is the Western world’s foremost advocate of government institutionalized torture?
-[4]
+As for the influence of Christian fundamentalism, see “Presidential Elections – ARI 2004.”
+[2 again]

 According to Mr. Peikoff, though the Democratic Party may seem just as religious as the Republican only the Republicans are sincere: